Drupalcat/summer2017/_pages/session-composer.md

       - Download compiled binary tools for the architecture of your machine.

 And if the time allows it we can open a discussion about good practices and tricks to make our composer experience better.

+This session is aimed at&#58;

+ - developers who alredy had some experience with composer and see the potential of the tool.

+ - People who are used to Drupal 7 workflows and want to bring them to 2017